-The Lacandón – Forests for Life project reduces deforestation by controlling illegal timber extraction and assuring the legality of land use through sustainable forest management.
-The project also aims to address the cause of deforestation by improving living conditions of the communities located within the National Park and surrounding areas.
-This includes the strengthening of governance through cooperatives, supporting sustainable economic livelihoods through technical workshops and increasing environmental awareness through training.
+The Lacandón Forests for Life project reduces deforestation by controlling illegal timber extraction and assuring the legality of land use through sustainable forest management.
+The project also aims to address the cause of deforestation by improving the livelihoods of communities located within the National Park and surrounding areas.
+This includes the strengthening of governance through cooperatives, supporting sustainable economic livelihoods through technical workshops, and increasing environmental awareness through training.

 Capacity building is a key aspect of this project, and women in particular benefit from governance, the development of a non-timber forest products value chain and environmental education.
 Surrounding communities enjoy a strengthened economy and improved environmental governance with support from project implementation.
 Sustainable forestry activities (such as conservation management, agroforestry and reforestation) provide a source of income for local communities while conserving natural resources.
 The project promotes health, family planning and environmental awareness through educational programs.